 Getting to Boca

-What to do in Yelapa
+What To Do in Yelapa

 Getting to Yelapa

-What to do in Sayulita
+What To Do in Sayulita

 Getting to Sayulita

-Sayulita is located about 25 miles north of Puerto Vallarta.
-It takes about an hour to get there.
+Sayulita is located about 25 miles north of Puerto Vallarta and takes about an hour to get there.
 You can go by Uber, taxi or bus.
 If you choose to bus, catch the green and white Compostela bus from the airport or from the bus stop in front of Walmart.
 Look for a bus that has Sayulita written on the windshield.
 The fare one way is $.35 pesos or about $2 USD.
 A Uber should cost about $30 USD one way.